It’s nearly time for Thanksgiving – which means gatherings with family and friends, big meals, and even bigger deals.

 The time around what’s lovingly known as Turkey Day is now synonymous with once-a-year sales, the retail industry and ecommerce.
 Which means you can use this time to craft truly thoughtful and warm Thanksgiving emails for your audience – it’s practically expected these days.

-This year, Thanksgiving is predicted to be a little bit different from what we’re used to.
-More so than in previous years, consumers are experiencing financial strain, causing them to rethink their holiday spending.
+Each year, Thanksgiving changes from what we’re used to.
+And for a few years now, consumers have been experiencing financial strain, causing them to rethink their holiday spending.

-In fact, to save money this year, 1 in 4 Americans are planning to pass on Thanksgiving altogether and 88% are planning to cut at least one dish from their table, a recent study found.
+In fact, to save money last year, 1 in 4 Americans were planning to pass on Thanksgiving altogether, and 88% were planning to cut at least one dish from their table, a study found.

 Consequently, this year, you’ll want to be especially thoughtful when crafting your Thanksgiving emails.